redhat-partner-tech/partner-tech-days-march2021/ansible-custom-modules/README.md

 These modules show examples of variable and status inputs so that you can process and "do stuff" with the framework.

-# This README links to the original repo at https://github.com/GoKEV/module-creation
+# This README links to the original repo...

-Please visit this for the latest, most up-to-date version of this code.
+Please visit https://github.com/GoKEV/module-creation for the latest, most up-to-date version of this code.